Instructionally related Programs

 Pathways to Success Mentor Program

-Now in its 18th year, Accounting and Finance students provide free federal and state tax return preparation for low income and underserved members of the community during February and March.
+Now in its 19th year, Accounting and Finance students provide free federal and state tax return preparation for low income and underserved members of the community during February and March.
 The University partners with the IRS and the Turlock Salvation Army, where the tax clinics are held.
 Stan State Alumni with assistance from Accounting faculty and the Office of Service Learning provide program management and tax review.
 Additionally, students may be selected as VITA Scholars who receive an immersive experience and academic credit to help with clinic management.
 In spring 2019, 23 students, 4 alumni and 3 Accounting and Finance faculty, including Office of Service Learning staff participated in the VITA program.
 Students and alumni completed 94 tax returns for low income families and seniors with an average AGI of $23,430 that returned $186,340.00 back into the community.
 In the spring 2020, this program was suspended due to the COVID-19 outbreak.
+In addition, VITA has been suspended for spring 2021 due to the COVID-19 pandemic.

 Science in Our Community